 Siser Easyweed

-Siser EasyWeed is easily the most popular and most used brand of heat transfer vinyl out there.
-It is thin, easy to weed and cuts nicely.
+Siser EasyWeed is easily the most popular and used heat transfer vinyl brand out there.
+It is thin, easy to weed, and cuts nicely.
 It adheres well and is long-lasting.
-About 3/4 of my stock is Siser EasyWeed in one of its various types.
+Much of my stock is Siser EasyWeed in one of its various types.

 Cricut Iron-On

-Cricut Iron-On is its brand of heat transfer vinyl.
+Cricut Iron-On is Cricut’s brand of heat transfer vinyl.
 It comes in several different types and is available through its website.
-If you have a Maker 3, Explore 3 machine or a Joy, Cricut you may also choose Cricut’s Smart Iron-On.
-If you buy through Amazon, make sure you are getting genuine Cricut products and that it’s through a reputable seller.
+If you have a Maker 3, Explore 3, Joy Xtra, or Joy, you can also choose Cricut’s Smart Iron-On.
+If you buy through Amazon, ensure you get genuine Cricut products from a reputable seller.

 WALAKut